Learning Outcomes

 This article has covered the following key knowledge points:

-- Employers are vicariously liable for employees’ negligence within the scope of employment.
+- Vicarious liability (respondeat superior) holds employers liable for torts of employees committed within the scope of employment.

 Key Terms and Concepts